zkxp-admin/nft-global-trends-strategy/README.md

 To overcome these challenges, consider the following solutions:
 1. **Reinvigorating the NFT Market**: Focus market attention on projects that add legitimate value to the blockchain industry.
 2. **Building New Culture**: Connect internet, fashion, food, and other trends to NFT culture by developing specific strategies with influencers in each specific vertical.
-3. **Developing Anti-Spam Methods**: Design and implement methods to reduce spam, coordinating with wallet applications.
+3. **Developing Anti-Spam Methods**: Design and implement methods to reduce spam, coordinating with wallet applications. // isn't it too much for our project?

 ## Potential Cultural Integrations
 1. **Colors**: Utilize seasonal and personal color schemes.